 7:00pm Aug 21, 2014

 Yes, you will need to purchase tickets should you wish to attend.

-As a member of a Club participating in the finals you will receive the following benefits for games in which your Club competes:
+As a member of a club participating in the finals you will receive the following benefits for games in which your club competes:

-The AFL distributes an even number of tickets within each reserved seat category, along with Restricted/Standing Room tickets to both competing Clubs for each final.
+The AFL distributes an even number of tickets within each reserved seat category, along with restricted/standing room tickets to both competing clubs for each final.